Gemma Davies: Aston Villa

-England women youth teams
+England youth teams

 In October 2021, Davies became the head coach for the England women's under-19 team, beginning with 2022 U19 Championship qualification.
 In April 2022 she led the team to successful qualification for the final tournament, where they exited in the group stage of the tournament.

-In the summer of 2023, Davies joined former footballers Remi Allen and Anita Asante as coaches of the England women's under-23 team.
+In the summer of 2023, Davies joined former footballers Remi Allen and Anita Asante as assistant coaches of the England women's under-23 team.

+Bay FC

+On 4 December 2025, Davies moved alongside England under-23 head coach to Emma Coates to the United States, forming the new coaching regime of National Women's Soccer League club Bay FC.
+She will begin as an assistant to Coates in 2026, Bay FC's third season of play.